Hungarian: Specialist translation & interpreting

 Due to the particularities of the Hungarian language, it is advisable to entrust the translation of your texts or interpretation to a native speaker or very experienced language expert.
 Therefore, at AP Fachübersetzungen we work exclusively with certified and experienced Hungarian translators and interpreters and can thus guarantee the high quality and accuracy of your Hungarian specialist translation.
 Our interpreting and translation agency exclusively entrusts certified, publicly appointed and sworn translators with certified translations for Hungarian.

 Do you need a (certified) Hungarian translation?
 Do you want the translation to be done with great care and accuracy but also as quickly as possible?
 Do you have an important appointment at a notary or court, a seminar, audit, business meeting, an appointment at the authorities, a conference, GMP inspection, meeting, wedding or another important event and you need a Hungarian interpreter whose expertise you can absolutely rely on?
 Then AP Fachübersetzungen, the high-quality interpreting and translation agency renowned far beyond Nuremberg, is the right place for you.
-You can reach us at +49 (0)911 – 650 08 650 or by email to email@example.com.
+You can reach us at +49 (0)911 – 650 08 650 or by email to firstname.lastname@example.org.
 However, you are also welcome to personally come to our Nuremberg-based interpreting and translation agency with your interpreting or translation request.
-The friendly team at AP Fachübersetzungen will be happy to provide you with individual specialist advice and will take care of your inquiries.
+The friendly team at AP Fachübersetzungen is not only committed to social causes but is also happy to provide you with individual specialist advice and will take care of your inquiries.